rmarau/PacoAutomationScript/README.md

 3. Update *paco-docker-run.sh* with your personal data
 4. It's highly recommended a dry-run test beforehand
 5. Run the script from a terminal: ```sh paco-docker-run.sh```
+    * The first time you run the script takes some additional time to download the image and setup the docker container
-6. At any time during execution you may see the automated execution:
+6. At any time during execution you may see the automated process:
-    * Follow this URL in your favorite browser http://localhost:7900
+    * Open your favorite browser and follow: http://localhost:7900
         * password: secret

 ## Platforms: